TPCTPCTPC/Adblock-gist/Module/README.md

 Blocking Trackers & unlock PiP on YouTube.
 If you are looking for YT Adblocker, I recommend [Maasea's](https://github.com/Maasea/sgmodule/raw/master/YoutubeAds.sgmodule).

 ### Do-Not-Sneek DNS
-I found Netflix keeps looking up 8.8.8.8 when playing, so I block it.
+I found Netflix keeps looking up 8.8.8.8 when streaming, so I block it.

 ### Do-Not-Track My Xiaohongshu
 It collects my personal data all the time, so I block it.